shsaha2024/AgentEval-RAG/README.md

 ## Architecture

-The system has five layers.
+The system has five layers currently.

 ### 1. Data acquisition
 `scripts/download_docs.py` downloads public technical documentation pages and saves them as raw JSON records.
 The current corpus targets public documentation sources such as LangChain and FastAPI.